 If a student has a medical emergency at school or a school-related activity when the parent cannot be reached, the school will need to have written parental consent to obtain emergency medical treatment.
-Parents are asked each year to complete an emergency card and a medical-dental authorization form to include medical information.
+Parents are asked each year to complete a new emergency card and a medical-dental authorization form to include medical information.
 Students are not allowed on field trips without these forms being completed.
 Please make sure that emergency contact information and medical information is complete, accurate, and current at all times.
 Please inform the school of any changes in contact information.
 Please inform the health office of any changes in health conditions.
-Please fill out the emergency cards and health information forms immediately and return then to school.
+Please fill out the emergency cards and health information forms immediately and return them to school.
 This information is extremely important!
-We need names and phone numbers of relatives and friends who may be contacted if a parent cannot be reached.
+We must have names and phone numbers of relatives and/or friends who may be contacted if a parent cannot be reached to pick up students within a reasonable time.